phthaloc/emr_data_regression_model/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md]()
+This project is licensed under the MIT License

+*This project is part of the Udacity Nanodegree programm "AI in Healthcare" (November 2020).*